Scenario 1

 Inventory Misallocation Investigation

-Stakeholder ask.
-Operations needs to know which stores received the wrong stock allocation ahead of a sale.
+Operations needs to know which stores received the wrong stock allocation ahead of a sale event.
+Some stores received too much, some too little, against the expected per-store shipment quantity.

-Copy each prompt as written (recommended) or rephrase in your own words.
-In Step 2 you'll substitute the specific item and expected quantity your instructor calls out.
+Copy each prompt as written, or rephrase.
+In Step 2, substitute the specific item and expected quantity the instructor provides.

 1. Discovery